-Perched on a dramatic craggy hillside overlooking the Cheshire countryside sits a mammoth feat of Medieval architecture.
-A windy Saturday outing took us to Beeston Castle for a weekend wandering and some bracing winds.
+A windy saturday outing took us to Beeston Castle for a weekend wandering and some bracing winds.
 Having been on the books for a while, its was time to tick this atmospheric ruin off our challenge checklist. … More Windy Days Out – Exploring Blustery Beeston Castle

 Another weekend, another day trip.
 This weekend took us in and out of the Welsh border with a quick hop over for an hour or so later on in the day.
 Completely hidden from view from the road, we were beginning to doubt whether there really was a castle here at all.
-Where was the imposing fortress the guide book has promised us?
+Where was the imposing fortress the guide book has promised us.
 Showing our cards we wandered up the bank and as we turned the corner, we suddenly realised what all of the fuss was about. … More Exploring Goodrich Castle – Skirting the Welsh Border

-Spanning the entire width of Britain, Hadrian’s Wall was once a colossal construction peppered with vast Roman forts housing soldiers and their communities.
+Spanning the entire width of Britain, Hadrian’s Wall was once a colossal contruction peppered with vast Roman forts housing soldiers and their communities.
 A lot of the wall now lies in ruins with some parts gone forever, but the remnants that do remain give a fascinating insight into what used to be there.
 Having headed north for the weekend to Newcastle-upon-Tyne, we decided to discover the sights of the ancient and mammoth monument for ourselves.
 Read on for what we got up to. … More Wandering Hadrian’s Wall

-Our English Heritage Challenge this week saw us hopping in the car off to Worcestershire to the beautiful Witley Court & Gardens to make the most of that lovely autumn sun among Witley’s jaw-dropping grounds.
-Check out how we got on below, and be sure to check out our challenge so far here.
+Our English heritage Challenge this week saw us hopping in the car off to Worcestershire to the beautiful Witley Court & Gardens to make the most of that lovely autumn sun among Witley’s jaw-dropping grounds.
+Check out how we got on below, and be sure to check out our challenge so far! … More Exploring Witley Court

 This week, we decided to continue our English Heritage Challenge with a visit to Ashby de la Zouch Castle in Derbyshire.
 With a rainy morning on the cards we set out for our Sunday outing eqipped with coats and umbrellas and came back with ever-so-slightly soggy feet from walking the grassed castle grounds.